Released: 3rd December 2001

 As far as songs that have a perfect music video go, Murder On The Dancefloor is right up there among the very best.
 It takes place at a dance competition where Sophie Ellis-Bextor and her partner are among the couples competing and frames her as an antihero whose actions are – to say the least – morally dubious.
 Her quest for victory involves tripping a competitor over, poisoning a trio of male dancers by spiking their drinks, exposing a woman by untying her dress so that it falls to the floor, causing another to slip on a portion of butter and planting lingerie into one man’s jacket so that his partner slaps him.
 Finally, having clocked that the head judge is ogling the remaining women in the contest, Sophie Ellis-Bextor approaches him flirtatiously, which does the trick as she’s soon declared the winner and gleefully claims her prize.

 The video is an absolute triumph in bringing another dimension to Murder On The Dancefloor, to the extent that it’s hard to imagine the song ever having existed without visuals (everyone still mentally shouts: “The altogether!” during the chorus…right?).
 Sophie Ellis-Bextor plays the role so well; she doesn’t break character, and even when the camera’s focus is elsewhere, she’s constantly shooting withering looks at her rivals, who are all enthusiastically trying their best!
-Setting the stakes relatively low (the prize is a trophy and some cash) makes her desperation to win – and the underhand tactics she uses – even more outrageously impressive.
+Setting the stakes relatively low (the prize is a trophy and some cash) makes her desperation to win – and her underhand tactics – even more outrageously impressive.
 Much credit must also go to Sophie Muller – the director – who delivers a resounding masterclass in using every second of the running time to craft a narrative that feels far bigger than four minutes.
 Indeed, the concept could very well form the plot of a 30-minute sitcom episode; such is the variety of characters and deliciously wicked ideas.